 Pre-College Curriculum

-In order to be admitted to baccalaureate degree programs at a Kentucky public university the students shall be required to complete the Pre-College Curriculum established by the Kentucky Council on Higher Education, graduate from high school, and take the ACT.
+In order to be admitted to baccalaureate degree programs at a Kentucky public university the students shall be required to complete the Pre-College Curriculum established by the Kentucky Council on Higher Education, graduate from high school, and take an authorized college admissions assessment.

 A pre-college curriculum course may be waived by the Superintendent/designee for a student who cannot complete the course due to a physical handicap.
 In such instances, the student shall complete a course substituted by the District in accordance with 704 KAR 3:305.